 Alternatively, we can also associate different classes of astronomical transients to the respective shape of their light curves (brightness variation as a function of time).
 In this case, we need to repeatedly measure the brightness of the source in a relatively broad region of the wavelength spectrum.
 This process, called photometry, is less expensive and imposes more manageable constraints on observation conditions.
 However, measurements are more prone to uncertainties (due to moonlight, twilight, clouds, etc) in the flux determination and the distinction between light curves from different classes is subtle, resulting in less accurate classifications.
 Nevertheless, since there is not enough spectroscopic resources to provide definite label for all photometric observed objects, being able to effectively analyze uncertain photometric light curves means that a wider range of the universe can be quickly understood and at a lower cost.

 The Vera C. Rubin Observatory\footnote{\url{https://lsst.org/}} is a ground-based observatory, currently under construction in Chile, whose goal is to conduct the 10-year Legacy Survey of Space and Time (LSST) in order to produce the deepest and widest images of the universe.
-The observatory is expected to start producing data in early 2024, and in order to prepare the community for the arrival of its data, one important data challenge was put in place: the Photometric LSST Astronomical Time-Series Classification Challenge or simply PLAsTiCC \cite{team2018photometric}.
-The goal was to identify machine learning models able to classify $14$ types of transients in simulated data, represented by uncertain time series, or light curves.
+Equipped with a 3.2 gigapixels camera, the telescope will observe 32 billion stars and galaxies, and is expected to produce about 20 terabytes of data per night.
+The observatory is expected to start producing data in early 2024, and in order to prepare the community for the arrival of its data, one important data challenge was put in place: the Photometric LSST Astronomical Time-Series Classification Challenge or simply PLAsTiCC \citep{team2018photometric}.
+The goal is to identify machine learning models able to classify $14$ types of transients in simulated data, represented by uncertain time series, or light curves.
 The ultimate goal behind the challenge was to understand which methods are expected to perform better in LSST-like data, thus preparing the community to the arrival of its data and help understanding the universe's expansion history.
-Therefore, using interpretable approaches was very important.
-However, contributors focused on minimizing the classification loss by employing techniques such as mixture of classifiers and data augmentation \cite{hlovzek2020results} while neglecting explainability.
+Therefore, using interpretable approaches is very important.
+However, existing contributions focused on minimizing the classification loss by employing techniques such as mixture of classifiers and data augmentation \citep{hlovzek2020results} while neglecting explainability.
 In this paper, we address this problem with explainability in mind.

 We consider two approaches to classify uTS in an explainable manner : the first one ignores uncertainty and uses only the best estimates, while the second one takes uncertainty into account.
-Ignoring uncertainty makes the task a \textit{regular} time series classification task, allowing the usage of Shapelet Transform Classification or simply STC \cite{Hills2014stc}, an effective and explainable \textit{regular} time series classification algorithm.
+Ignoring uncertainty makes the task a \textit{regular} time series classification task, allowing the usage of Shapelet Transform Classification or simply STC \citep{Hills2014stc}, an effective and explainable \textit{regular} time series classification algorithm.
 This model failed to find any valid shapelet on PLAsTiCC, and therefore could not perform the classification task.
 We performed extensive hyper-parameter tuning tests, but the result was the same.
-We also tried to take uncertainty into account by using the Uncertain Shapelet Transform algorithm \cite{mbouopda2020ust}, but as expected, this method also failed since it is an extension of STC for uncertain time series.
+We also tried to take uncertainty into account by using the Uncertain Shapelet Transform algorithm \citep{mbouopda2020ust}, but as expected, this method also failed since it is an extension of STC for uncertain time series.